Relating categorical dimensions in topology and symplectic geometry: Introduction

 There are classical relations among the upper bounds in \cref{mainthm:cotangent}.
 For instance, it is well-known \cite{james1978category} that the minimum number of critical points of a smooth function on $M$ is closely related to the Lusternik-Schnirelmann category $\LS(M)$ of $M$.
 In fact, there are upper bounds \cite{james1978category}

 For brevity of notation, let $\mathcal C(M) := \Perf C_* (\Omega M)$ be the category of perfect modules over chains on the loop (or equivalently path) space of $M$ over a field.

 \Cref{tab:comparingDimensions} encapsulates some classical relations and the bounds given by \cref{mainthm:cotangent}.
-In addition to the invariants introduced in the previous section, this diagram includes the generation time of $\mathcal{C}(M)$ by $C_*(\Omega M)$ as a module over itself, and the triangulated good covering dimension which is defined in \cref{subsec:lsUpperBound} and is analogous to the triangulated LS category where instead the components of the diagram themselves are required have zero Rouquier dimension.
-These comparisons to topology naturally lead one to expect an inequality involving $\LS(\mathcal{C})$ and $\Ddim(\mathcal{C})$ for any triangulated category $\mathcal{C}$.
-However, the authors could not agree on which direction the inequality should go so we pose this as a question.
+In addition to the invariants introduced in the previous section, this diagram includes the generation time of $\mathcal{C}(M)$ by $C_*(\Omega M)$ as a module over itself, and the triangulated good covering dimension which is defined in \cref{subsec:lsUpperBound} and is analogous to the triangulated LS category where instead the components of the diagram themselves are required to have zero Rouquier dimension.
+These comparisons to topology naturally lead one to expect an inequality involving $\LS(\mathcal{C})$ and $\Ddim(\mathcal{C})$ for any triangulated category $\mathcal{C}$. \begin{mainquestion} Is there a relationship between $\LS(\mathcal{C})$ and $\Ddim(\mathcal{C})$ valid for any triangulated category $\mathcal{C}$? \end{mainquestion}